 Winter camping and backpacking have a much steeper learning curve than three season hiking and camping because you have to carry a lot more gear and learn so many new skills.
-Here are some tips and tricks I’ve discovered or learned over the years that have improved the safety and comfort of my winter trips.
+Here are some tips and tricks I’ve learned over the years that have improved the safety and comfort of my winter trips.

 1. Dig a Pit under your Tent’s Front Vestibule